mpkorstanje/junit-platform-suite-demo/README.md

 }
 ```

-When using annotations the JUnit platform will execute the test for you:
+By using annotations the JUnit platform will execute the test for you:

 ```java
 @Suite